zyani123/AirBnB_clone/README.md

 # What’s a command interpreter?
 Do you remember the Shell?
 It’s exactly the same but limited to a specific use-case.
 In our case, we want to be able to manage the objects of our project:

-* Create a new object (ex: a new User or a new Place)
+* Create a new object
 * Retrieve an object from a file, a database etc…
 * Do operations on objects (count, compute stats, etc…)
 * Update attributes of an object